Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

+where $\mathrm{SNR}$ can be understood as a form of signal-to-noise ratio taking into account the Bernoulli noise.
 Therefore, \cref{thm:estimation} can be understood as providing an estimation improvement of order $\sqrt{p}$ compared to the matrix setting -- one may view this extra $\sqrt{p}$ factor as stemming from the higher-order tensor structure.
-However, the technical arguments required to prove \cref{thm:estimation} require analyzing the output of HOOI, and, consequently, \cref{thm:estimation} is \emph{not} simply an extension of previous results to the tensor setting. \end{remark}
+However, the arguments required to prove \cref{thm:estimation} require analyzing the output of HOOI, which imposes a number of nontrivial technical challenges. \end{remark} \begin{remark}[Extension to Bernoulli Noise] When the noise $\mathcal{Z}$ is Bernoulli, the SNR is governed by the sparsity of the Bernoulli noise.
+However, our definition of SNR in \cref{thm:estimation} only concerns the subgaussian variance proxy $\sigma$ which is a constant for Bernoulli noise, and hence our results are only applicable to dense Bernoulli noise.
+While it is of theoretical and practical interest to extend our analysis to the sparse Bernoulli setting, such a result will require significant arguments beyond those already in this paper.
+Our proof is already quite long and highly novel which we detail further in \cref{sec:proofoverview}.
+Therefore, in light of our already involved technical analysis, we leave this setting to future work. \end{remark}

 Since the rows of $\mathbf{\Pi}_k$ can be understood as weight vectors, a natural metric to use in this setting is the average $\ell_1$ norm. \cref{thm:estimation} then implies the following corollary.